EwanValentine/study-serve/README.md

 ## Ideas
 - Snippet creator, something like Pocket, for example.
 Chrome extension which adds artefacts directly from the browser.
 - Fully deployed cloud version, where user's can create accounts and use this as an actual 'thing', perhaps with some premium features.
+- Quiz's based on specific artefacts, use text vectorisation to assess 'closeness'
+- Quiz's based on topics, similar to just the artefacts one, but more broad based questions.
+- Artefacts and Topcis could both have Quiz->Answer sub-types, and track the percentage of correctness over time.

 ## Example Usage